A Phi Phi Islands beach escape in Thailand

 The Phi Phi Islands Room focuses on the Hat Noppharat Thara-Phi Phi Islands National Park and highlights local dive sites and tourist attractions such as nature trails.

-The Clownfish Room showcases different species found in Thailand.
-There's also a breeding laboratory and interactive games.
+The Clownfish Room showcases different species found in Thailand and has a breeding laboratory and interactive games.

 There's also a nursery for injured animals, such as baby sharks that have been caught and wounded in fishing nets.